SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 ..
 TODO: Write a brief intro to this chapter.

-Tokens are parsed according using the principle of longest match (also known as "maximal munch").
+Tokens are parsed using the principle of
+*longest match* (also known as "maximal munch").
 Text from the input is matched against the grammar by reading longer and longer portions until it no longer generates a valid token.
-The longest token that was matched is used and the process continues with the remaining inupt text.
+The longest token that was matched is used, and the process continues with the remaining inupt text.

 Whitespace and Comments